praetorian-inc/aws-labs/LAB_1_Labmda_Privesc_via_bad_NotAction/Readme.md

 ## TODO

-* Change the group privileges to only allow assume-role and push all privs into that group role, following best practices.
+[] Change the group privileges to only allow assume-role and push all privs into that group role, following best practices.
+[] Design a version of the Lab so that the priv-esc is only to read a CTF hash in S3, not become admin.
-* Replace all hard-coded random sequences with $RANDOM or similar.
+[-] Replace all hard-coded random sequences with $RANDOM or similar.
-* Develop the "How to Fix" options.
+[] Develop the "How to Fix" options.
-* Add cleanup instrutions.
+[-] Add cleanup instrutions.